yashwant-shrivastava/crawler-google-places/README.md

 ```

 ## Results
 The scraped data is stored in the dataset of each run.
-The data can be viewed or downloaded in many popular formats like JSON, CSV, Excel, XML, RSS and HTML.
+The data can be viewed or downloaded in many popular formats such as JSON, CSV, Excel, XML, RSS and HTML.

 A single place result looks like this: